How to Set Email Send Limits

 Overview

-WHM allows you to specify the maximum number of emails that each domain on your server can send per hour.
-This allows you to limit spam and better regulate bandwidth that the domains on your server use.
+WHM allows you to set hourly limits for outgoing email.
+You can specify the maximum number of emails each domain can send and the maximum percentage of failed or deferred messages.
+This allows you to limit spam and regulate bandwidth usage for domains on your server.

 After the system reaches a limit, it does not block additional messages at SMTP time.
-Instead, the system accepts and then handles additional messages per the value of the The percentage of email messages (above the account’s hourly maximum) to queue and retry for delivery. setting in WHM’s Tweak Settings interface (WHM » Home » Server Configuration » Tweak Settings).
+Instead, the system accepts and then handles additional messages per the value of the The percentage of email messages (above the account’s hourly maximum) to queue and retry for delivery setting in the Mail section of WHM’s Tweak Settings interface (WHM » Home » Server Configuration » Tweak Settings).

 Set the default hourly limit for all domains